r-nyknicks-moderators/discord-hooks/README.md

 Create a feature branch - username/description [eggdev/capturing-reports]

-Do your work.
-Commit early and often.
+Do your work locally.
+Commit your code often.
+Use the [conventional commit format](conventionalcommits.org).
+I haven't done it start the repo but will be doing so going forward.
+It's good practice

 When you're ready to submit a PR, open one on Github, request review from the team.
 Once the work is approved it you can merge into master and it will trigger a deploy